Chukat: Numbers chapter 19

 The Mishnah taught that when the priest had finished the sprinkling, he wiped his hand on the body of the cow, climbed down, and kindled the fire with wood chips.
 But Rabbi Akiva said that he kindled the fire with dry branches of palm trees.
 When the cow's carcass burst in the fire, the priest took up a position outside the pit, took hold of the cedar wood, hyssop, and scarlet wool, and said to the observers: "Is this cedar wood?
 Is this hyssop?
 Is this scarlet wool?"
 He repeated each question three times, and the observers answered "Yes" three times to each question.
 The priest then wrapped the cedar wood, hyssop, and scarlet wool together with the ends of the wool and cast them into the burning pyre.
 When the fire burned out, they beat the ashes with rods and then sifted them with sieves.
 They then divided the ashes into three parts: One part was deposited on the rampart, one on the Mount of Olives, and one was divided among the courses of priests who performed the Temple services in turn.

 The Mishnah taught that the funding for the Red Cow came out of the appropriation of the chamber.
 The ramp for the Red Cow came out of the remainder in the chamber.
 Abba Saul said that the high priests paid for the ramp out of their own funds.

 Rabbi Meir taught that Moses prepared the first Red Cow ashes, Ezra prepared the second, and five were prepared since then.
 But the Sages taught that seven were prepared since Ezra.
-They said that Simeon the Just and Johanan the High Priest prepared two each, and Eliehoenai the son of Hakof, Hanamel the Egyptian, and Ishmael the son of Piabi each prepared one.
+They said that Simeon the Just and Joḥanan the High Priest prepared two each, and Eliehoenai the son of Hakof, Hanamel the Egyptian, and Ishmael the son of Piabi each prepared one.